PLA Resin, Steel, Wood, Graphite, Paint, Fabric—2017

 The chosen objects were individually wrapped in blue painter’s tape.
-At this stage, I noticed that these items reminded me of mummified Egyptian relics, partially because of the bright blue color but also because of the wrapping method.
-Next, I used a 3D pen to trace intricate designs on the taped surfaces.
+At this stage, I noticed that these items reminded me of mummified Egyptian relics, partially because of the bright blue color but also because of the deliberate wrapping method to protect them from the heat of the pen I would use next.
+With a 3D pen, I traced intricate designs on the taped surfaces.
 I used my imagination to invent where & how these lines connected to make an intricate web around each solid form.
-This drawing process is entirely manual, and meditative.
-The result is unique, like a fingerprint, intentionally not for reproduction.
+This 3D pen drawing process is entirely manual, and meditative.
+The result is intentionally unique, like a fingerprint, and not for reproduction.

-The pen works with the push of a button.
+The 3D pen works with the push of a button.
 Resin from a spool is fed through the pen to a hot extruder.
 The liquefied resin hardens quickly on the tape surface after leaving the pen’s tip.
-Once cool, the drawn shapes are easily un-molded from the taped surface.
+Once cool, the drawn shapes are easily un-molded from the taped surface by my hands.
 I created each object in pieces.
-When I had all the sections completed I fused them together with the pen to build the complete, hollow form.
+When I had all the sections completed I used the pen again to fuse pieces together into a singular, hollow form.

 Lastly, each 3D shape was paired with a handmade metal and/or wood design component as an indicator to point to a related use.
-A video record of this project occurred with the help of some furry friends.
+A video record of this project occurred with animal companions as supervisors.
 No animals were harmed or used as objects in the making of this work!

 Five sculptural compositions were created.
 The items in the slide show above are titled: Horsepower, Tea, Dr. Marten, Schrodinger’s Cat, & Paperless.